sonnmar/airprompt/README.md

 The Segments from left to right are:

  - The VI-Mode
- - GIT-Information with number of commits ahead or behind the related online repository, the number of untracked, modified and unstaged as well as modified and staged files.
+ - git-Information with the number of commits ahead or behind the related online repository, the number of untracked files, the number of modified and unstaged files and the number of modified and staged files.
 First I tried the vcs_info-plugin of zsh, but it didn't work for me.
-I get some ideas from [Josh Dick](http://joshdick.net/2017/06/08/my_git_prompt_for_zsh_revisited.html), throw the plugin away and use the git commands directly.
+I get some ideas from [Josh Dick](http://joshdick.net/2017/06/08/my_git_prompt_for_zsh_revisited.html), throw the plugin away, and use the git commands directly.
  - The working directory
  - Hostname
  - Username